garlett/multiseat/README.md

 There are some passive converters that have one balun( usualy a torroid transformer with some caps and resistors) per color at each side; https://pt.aliexpress.com/item/4001015046270.html

 There is also powered converters.

+# HDMI cable with VGA converter
+Because power drop in the "9 metres of hmdi cable", the adapter only returns monitor edid data, and cannot convert to vga.

+But if you have hdmi monitors, you could use only the cable, or "Laranja Pi Zero 3" could be another alternative ( headless weston with spice, then the SBC connects to the server ).

 # USB over RJ45 extender